 Does my client need a PODE report?

-With the publication of PAG2 guidance and increased judicial scrutiny, the question is no longer whether pensions should be considered, but whether they have been considered properly.
+With the publication of PAG2 guidance and increased judicial scrutiny, the legal imperative to obtain fuller pension analysis is growing.

 When expert pension evidence is likely required